idomo1/blender-node-generator/README.md

 The following use cases aren't fully support(i.e You won't be able to successfully build Blender after running the tool)
   * Nodes with \> 2 Enum Properties
   * Nodes with string properties
+  * Nodes with more than 12 properties + sockets